-Welding or cutting equipment produces fumes or gases which contain chemicals known in the State of Carlifornia to cause birth defects and, in some cases, cancer.
+Welding or cutting equipment produces fumes or gases that contain chemicals known in the State of California to cause birth defects and, in some cases, cancer.
 (California Health & Safety Code Section 25249.5 et seq.)

-This product can expose you to chemicals including lead, which are known to the state of California to cause cancer and birth defects or other reproductive harm.
+This product contains chemicals, including lead, known to the state of California to cause cancer, birth defects, or other reproductive harm.
 Wash hands after use.